firefox-devtools/debugger/CONTRIBUTING.md

 and adding a small feature.
 For the audience in the room, this will likely be the first time they've seen the internals of a developer tool.

-Ofcourse, feel free to ask questions in [slack][slack] or share talk slides or videos in channel our our `#talks` channel.
+Of course, feel free to ask questions in [slack][slack] or share talk slides or videos in channel our `#talks` channel.

 ### Write a Blog Post :pencil2: